2026 Garden and Art Spectacular Tour of Japan

 On arrival at Narita or Haneda International Airport, you will be met by a Journey to the East guide and escorted to your hotel by private transport.

-Today is an arrival day and no group program is scheduled.
-Your hotel is located right in the middle of Tokyo near the glitzy Ginza.
-Why not take a stroll, relax and be ready to start the first full day of your 2025 Garden & Art Spectacular Tour of Japan in Autumn.
+Today is an arrival day, and no group program is scheduled.
+Your Tokyo hotel has a lovely Japanese garden.
+Why not take a stroll, relax and be ready to start the first full day of your 2026 Garden & Art Spectacular Tour of Japan in Autumn.

 *Many of our guests arrive a day or so early to settle in before the tour starts.
-We can arranging your additional nights accommodation for you.
+We can arrange your additional night's accommodation for you.

-Tonight, you have a "welcome Japan" dinner at a restaurant near your hotel.
+Tonight, you have a "welcome Japan" dinner at a restaurant where you will get to know your guide and fellow travellers on the tour.

 Day 3: Tokyo

-Tonight, you will experience more casual dining at one of the endless choices of restaurants in upmarket Ginza, near your hotel.
+Tonight, you will experience more casual dining at one of the endless choices of restaurants in Tokyo.

 Day 4: Kawaguchiko

 Your adventure begins with a scenic train ride for a lovely overnight trip to Kawaguchiko, a hot springs resort area located at the foot of Mt Fuji.
-Today you will;
+After arrival, you have lunch of Hoto noodle, a local specialty hearty soup noodle.

-• Stay at an exquisite boutique hotel with views across the lake to Mt Fuji and experience the best form of Japanese hospitality, soak in a hot-spring onsen bath and a multi course kaiseki dinner.
+Tonight, you will stay at an exquisite boutique hotel with views across the lake to Mt Fuji and experience the best form of Japanese hospitality, soak in a hot-spring onsen bath and a multi course dinner.

 Day 5: Kawaguchiko to Tokyo

-After arriving back to Tokyo, the rest of the afternoon and evening is free, offering you a chance to take in some personal preferences and to try some of the amazing restaurants of your choice.
+After lunch, you will travel back to Tokyo, and the rest of the afternoon and evening is free, offering you a chance to take in some personal preferences and try some of the amazing restaurants of your choice.
 We are also happy to make recommendations and offer directions.

 Day 6: Kanazawa

-Another shinkansen ride will take you to the city of Kanazawa on the shores of the Japan Sea.
+A Shinkansen ride will take you to the city of Kanazawa on the shores of the Japan Sea this morning.
 Kanazawa is commonly known as “Little Kyoto” and is home to many traditional Japanese arts and cultures, history from the samurai era and the outstanding Kenrokuen Japanese Garden.
-Today you will visit among others;
+You will spend this afternoon in the garden, originally designed as a castle garden dating back to the 17th century and regarded as one of the three great gardens of Japan.

 After briefly resting back at your hotel, you will sample wagyu beef at a teppanyaki restaurant for dinner tonight.